 Password Changer is currently available only on Windows, Mac OS X and iOS, and only in the United States, United Kingdom, and France.

 What is Password Changer and how does it work?

 How it works

 Password Changer can automatically change the passwords for many of your saved websites by directly logging in to a list of compatible websites, generating strong, unique passwords, then changing the passwords for those sites on your behalf.

 Everything is done automatically by Dashlane.
-You will only see the Dashlane window showing the status of each password change and confirmations that your passwords were successfully changed.
+You will see the Dashlane window showing the status of each password change and confirmations that your passwords were successfully changed.